-Assumption 2.1 implies that the meeting process has no time dependence and that every pair of players have a positive probability of meeting.
+Assumption 2.1 implies that the meeting process can depend on covariates and the state of the network.
+For example, if two players have many friends in common they may meet with high probability; or people that share some demographics may meet more often.
+Crucially, every pair of players has a strictly positive probability of meeting.
 This guarantees that each link of the network has the opportunity of being revised.